Skip to main content

 Go green

 At BC Parks, protecting British Columbia’s natural environment is one of our top priorities.
-Many parks have environmentally sensitive areas.
-Check your park’s webpage for details of areas that require extra care.
+The park you are visiting will likely include environmentally sensitive areas.
+Check the park’s webpage for details of areas that require extra care.

 Some day-hikes may take you into backcountry areas.
-When hiking into the backcountry, always follow Leave No Trace wilderness ethics.
-For details, see our backcountry guide.
+When hiking into the backcountry, always follow Leave No Trace outdoor ethics.
+For details, see our backcountry guide or the Leave No Trace Canada website.

 Conserve natural resources